agMark/VbaToJson/README.md

 # VbaToJson
-Excel VBA Macro to create JSON file
+Excel VBA Function to create JSON file

+This was created to convert some data from a PDF -> Excel -> JSON for a project of mine.
+This isn't really meant as an adaptable and re-usable function but is posted here so I don't lose it again.

 This vba function will turn an excel range into a JSON string